Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

 \subsection{Sharing variables and parameters at generation and inference}

-Interestingly, we can note a similarity between the (most general causal) generative distribution $p_{\theta_{\myz}}(\myz[t] | \myx[1:t-1],\myz[1:t-1],\myu[1:t])$ and the corresponding inference model $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$, in terms of random variable dependencies.
-For instance, the general form of the dependency of $\myz[t]$ on past latent vectors is the same at inference and generation: In both cases, $\myz[t]$ depends on the complete past sequence $\myz[1:t-1]$.
-Implementing this recurrence at inference and at generation may be made with a single unique RNN or with two different RNNs, in the line of what we discussed in Section~\ref{subsec:parametrization}.
-The same principle applies for $\myu[1:t]$ and $\myx[1:t]$, which are both used at generation and inference.
-Depending on which variables we consider, it can make sense to use the same RNN at generation and inference, meaning that the deterministic link between realisations of random variables is the same at generation and at inference.
-If that is the case, the decoder and encoder share some network modules and thus $\theta$ and $\phi$ share some parameters.
-We remark that this is not the case in standard VAE.
-In the following of this paper, we will systematically use $\myh[t]$ to denote the internal state of the decoder, and we will use $\myg[t]$ to denote the internal state of the encoder if it is different from the internal state of the decoder.
+We can note a similarity between the (most general causal) generative distribution $p_{\theta_{\myz}}(\myz[t] | \myx[1:t-1],\myz[1:t-1],\myu[1:t])$ and the corresponding inference model $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T], \myu[1:T])$ in terms of random variable dependencies.
+For instance, the general form of the dependency of $\myz[t]$ on past latent vectors is the same at inference and generation: in both cases, $\myz[t]$ depends on the complete past sequence $\myz[1:t-1]$.
+Implementing this recurrence at inference and at generation can be made either with a single unique RNN or with two different RNNs, in line with what we discussed in Section~\ref{subsec:parametrization}.
+The same principle applies to $\myu[1:t]$ and $\myx[1:t]$, which are both used at generation and inference.
+Depending on which variables we consider, it can make sense to use the same RNN at generation and inference, meaning that the deterministic link between the realizations of random variables is the same at generation and at inference.
+If this is the case, the decoder and encoder share some network modules and thus $\theta$ and $\phi$ share some parameters.
+Note that this is not the case in standard VAEs.

+Hereinafter, we will use $\myh[t]$ to denote the internal state of the decoder and $\myg[t]$ to denote that of the encoder if it is different from the internal state of the decoder.
 Otherwise, we will use $\myh[t]$ for the encoder as well.